Exploiting Playbacks in Unsupervised Domain Adaptation for 3D Object Detection: Experiments

 \textbf{Hyper-parameters.} To train detectors on source domain, we use the hyper-parameters provided by \cite{shi2019pointrcnn} for \method{PointRCNN}.
 For \PIXOR, we follow \cite{yan2020domain} to train it using RMSProp with momentum $0.9$ and learning rate $5\times 10^{-5}$ (decreased by a factor of 10 after 50 and 80 epochs) for 90 epochs.
 For self-training on the target domain, we initialize from the pre-trained model on the source domain.
 For \method{PointRCNN}, we fine-tune it with learning rate $2\times 10^{-4}$ and 40 epochs in RPN and 10 epochs in RCNN.
 For \PIXOR, we use RMSProp with momentum $0.9$ and learning rate $5 \times 10^6$ (decreased by a factor of 10 after 10 and 20 epochs) for 30 epochs.

 We developed and tuned our dreaming method with \argo as the source domain and \kitti as the target domain (in the target domain, we only use the training set).
 We then fixed all hyper-parameters for all subsequent experiments.
-We list other relevant hyper-parameters in the appendix.